trecli/website/docs/cli-global-options.md

 title: CLI global options
 ---

-Global options can be used in any trecli command
+Global options can be used with any trecli command.

 ## `--dry-run`, `-d`